 In 1971, Lee received a letter from the Department of Health, Education, and Welfare asking him to put an anti-drug message in one of his books.
 He came up with a Spider-Man story that involved his best friend Harry abusing pills because of a break-up.
 The CCA would not approve the story with their seal because of the mention of drugs, but Lee convinced his publisher, Martin Goodman, to run the comic anyway.

 7. The Hulk's green hue was the result of a printer error.

 The character was supposed to be gray, but according to Lee, the printer had a hard time keeping the color consistent.
 “So as of issue #2,” Lee wrote, “with no explanation, he turned green.”

 According to Lee, during an argument, Joanie destroyed the typewriter he used to write the first issues for characters including Spider-Man and The Fantastic Four.
 “This happened before eBay," he wrote.
 "Too bad.
 I could’ve auctioned the parts and made a mint.”

 9. A fire destroyed his interviews and lectures.

 When Lee moved his family to Los Angeles, he set up a studio in Van Nuys where he stored videotapes of his talks and interviews, along with a commissioned bust of his wife.
 The building was lost to a blaze that the fire department believed was arson, but no one was ever charged with the crime.

-Beginning with the first Spider-Man film in 2002, Stan Lee has made quick cameos in Marvel films as a service to the fans.
-He said that his appearance in Fantastic Four: Rise of the Silver Surfer (2007) was inspired by the story of Reed and Sue Richards’ wedding in Fantastic Four Annual Volume 1 #3, in which he and artist/writer Jack Kirby attempt to crash the ceremony but are thwarted.
+Beginning with the first Spider-Man film in 2002, Stan Lee made quick cameos in Marvel films as a service to the fans.
+He said that his appearance in Fantastic Four: Rise of the Silver Surfer (2007) was inspired by the story of Reed and Sue Richards’ wedding, in which he and artist/writer Jack Kirby attempt to crash the ceremony but are thwarted.